top of page

 Climate Change and Plant Vulnerability

 Climate change affects plant life in complex and often unpredictable ways.
-Shifts in temperature and precipitation patterns can disrupt the delicate ecosystems that many medicinal herbs depend on.
+Shifts in temperature and precipitation can disrupt the delicate ecosystems that many medicinal herbs depend on.
 Some plants are highly sensitive to small changes in their growing conditions.
-For example, Goldenseal and American Ginseng, two widely used North American herbs, are already considered at risk due to habitat loss and overharvesting.
-Climate stress only adds to their vulnerability, potentially pushing them toward extinction.

 various herbs with the question Where are you getting your herbs?
+Ethical and Sustainable sourcing & harvesting is a MUST!

 Additionally, climate change influences the timing of plant growth cycles, known as phenology.
 A warming climate might cause plants to bloom earlier, disrupting relationships with pollinators or altering the concentration of active medicinal compounds.
-This not only impacts the plants themselves, but also diminishes their effectiveness and sustainability as herbal remedies.
+This not only impacts the plants themselves but also diminishes their effectiveness and sustainability as herbal remedies.

 The Role of Ethical Herbalism

 As herbalists, foragers, and plant lovers, we have a responsibility to practice our craft in a way that honors and protects the earth.
-Ethical herbalism begins with awareness: understanding where our herbs come from, how they’re grown or harvested, and what impact our choices have on plant populations.
+Ethical herbalism begins with awareness—understanding where our herbs come from, how they’re grown or harvested, and what impact our choices have on plant populations.

 One step is to avoid wild-harvesting endangered herbs altogether.
 Instead, seek out cultivated sources or plant your own.
-Look for suppliers that are certified organic or work with conservation organizations.
+Look for suppliers that are certified organic or that work with conservation organizations.
 Learn about the United Plant Savers “At-Risk” and “To-Watch” lists, which provide essential guidance on which plants need protection.

 Supporting Regenerative Practices